Assembly as Synthesis

 Solving it with a try-and-learn loop

 Ultimately every problem-solving in the end is simply try-and-learn, nor is ours an exception.
-Unless some oracle or good heuristic is provided, a problem sovler will try, fail, learn from the feedback and then try again.
+Unless some oracle or good heuristics are provided, a problem solver will try, fail, learn from the feedback and then try again.

 This setting is more akin to reinforcement learning (RL).
 In each turn the agent proposes new actions; the environment returns feedback; the agent adjusts and tries again.
 Using a slightly more trendy buzzword, we can describe it as an in-context RL agent.

-In order to let the agent learn from the feedback and then use it to guide its decision next time, the try-and-learn agent only needs one cirtical component: memory.
-We supplement the agent with a memory, we stored the lessions we learned from the feedback in the memory, and the memory can guide it make better decisions in the future.
+In order to let the agent learn from the feedback and then use it to guide its decision next time, the try-and-learn agent only needs one critical component: memory.
+We supplement the agent with a memory: we store the lessons we learned from feedback there, and the memory guides it to make better decisions in the future.
 It is a simple (and natural) idea, but it is still a very vague idea, as we do not really properly define what is a lesson and what is this memory, nor do we know how we can define and mechanically compute on it.

-In order to make it computable, when we define the lesson learned as logical clauses, and that the memory as a concatenation of all the learned clauses combined, we now have counterexample-guided inductive synthesis (CEGIS).
+To make it computable: if we define the lesson as a logical clause and the memory as the conjunction of all learned clauses, we now have counterexample-guided inductive synthesis (CEGIS).
 Armando Solar-Lezama, Program synthesis by Sketching, PhD thesis 2008.
 Though similar ideas are already present in earlier literature.
-In this post I will swap five different agents into the same loop.
-The loop with one twist: the environment does more than score.
+In this post I will swap five different agent implementations, but with the same loop structure.
 In each round, the agent learns the failure and turns into memory, and it becomes a rule that the next round has to respect.

 A simple agent: random search with learned dependencies

-Here we start with a simplest agent possible: it proposes new actions (which block to place) randomly, hands it to the verifier, and learn from whatever the precedence clauses come back into memory.
+Here we start with the simplest agent possible: it proposes new actions (which block to place) randomly, hands them to the verifier, and commits whatever precedence clauses come back into memory.

-For example, the following traces shows that in the first round, the agent continue proposing new actions, let the enviroment verify, and then when it failed, it learns a precedence clause, a lesson.
+For example, the following trace shows that in the first round the agent continues proposing new actions, lets the environment verify, and when it fails, learns a precedence clause — a lesson.

-The clause 6 before 8 is returned by the enviroment the verifier when block 6's descent path is blocked by block 8.
+The clause 6 before 8 is returned by the environment (the verifier) when block 6's descent path is blocked by block 8.
 The loop writes that one line into memory (concretely, a list of (a, b) pairs kept next to the agent).
 On the next round the agent filters its random proposals to those consistent with memory clauses, so the same mistake will not happen again.

 Retry and retry with the memory.